bcaffo/LittleInferenceBook/manuscript/04_expectations.md

 outcomes and thus the histogram is centered around 3.5.
 Now consider simulating lots of averages of 2 dice.
 Its histogram is also centered at 3.5.
 So is it for 3 and 4.
-Notice also the distribution gets increasing Gaussian looking (like a bell curve) and increasingly concetrated around 3.5.
+Notice also the distribution gets increasing Gaussian looking (like a bell curve) and increasingly concentrated around 3.5.

 ![Simulation of die rolls](images/dieRollSimulationMean.png)